 This recipe comes from playing around with some of the left over salmon from my last post.
 Sorry about the slightly shitty photo but I made this one down at our shack on Bruny Island and we were running late to catch the ferry home!

-My favorite thing in the world is gravlax and scrambled eggs so I highly recommend that.
+To Serve My favorite thing in the world is gravlax and scrambled eggs so I highly recommend that.
 This time I some crumbled blue cheese in with the eggs - the sharpness of the cheese worked well with the honey.
 Or with a dill and lemon mayo and pickles on some crisp bread.